 Apple’s final MacWorld keynote was a dud, to say the least.
 The same stage used in years past to announce the iMac, iTunes and iPhone was used in 2009 to roll out a new laptop and a software upgrade.
 Yawn.
 Oh, and one more thing: higher prices for iTunes music.
 Charging us 30 cents more per track during The Great Recession?
 Only Apple could be so bold.
 Yes, the DRM is soon to be gone (kudos) and yes, some songs will be offered at the bargain basement price of 69 cents (kudos again), but I don’t like it.
 Apple has been quiet about exactly how the new three-tiered pricing scheme will work, but it’s a safe bet to assume new tracks will cost $1.29 while the $.69 price point will be reserved for the bottom of the barrel.
 And here’s an extra kick in the pants you might not be aware of: Apple will let you strip the DRM off of all of your previous iTunes purchases, but you have to shell out 30 cents per track for the privilege.
 Now, that’s just uncalled for.
 I’ve said it once and I’ll say it again: AmazonMP3.com.

 Sony announced a couple of new Walkman music players at CES this year, which begs the question: Who even thinks the Walkman is relevant anymore?
 I have a hard time paying attention to any PMP that isn’t an iPod (and yes, I hate myself for that), never mind a brand that peaked two decades ago.
 If Sony has hopes for a return to glory for the Walkman, those hopes had better not be pinned to the back of new W-Series.
 This wearable model squeezes a 2GB media player into a pair of headphones.
 It’s an amazing feat—unfortunately I also happen to think it’s hideous.
 The W-Series looks more like two Bluetooth earpieces chained together than a pair of headphones.
 And, since you’ll have to reach up and touch your head to skip a song or adjust the volume, people around you are going to assume one of two things: You’ve got a nervous tick, or you’ve got fleas.

 Ford’s Vision of the Future

+At both CES and the Detroit Auto Show, Ford showed off its concept for the future of Sync, its partnership with Microsoft that connects your car to your phone, MP3 player and other gadgets.
 We love Sync.
 What we don’t love is the creepy, disembodied head Ford hopes will someday inhabit your dashboard.
 The avatar EVA (Emotive Voice Activation) is meant to be the personification of your car’s internal computer.
 I don’t know about you, but the video of EVA shown at CES makes me feel weird and uneasy.
 There’s something very 2001: A Space Odyssey about it.
 It stars a woman sitting in her car talking to a cartoon head like they’re old girlfriends.
 “Eva, I need some music to get me going.
 Eva, you know me so well.”
 Who did Ford hire to dream up this stuff?
 A sci-fi writer from the 1950s?
 I don’t like the idea of talking to my car like it’s a person—my own boyish Knight Rider fantasies aside.